Wayne Grubb: Busch Series career

 Things did not get any better in 2000.
 His average finish was 29th.
-Even with an 8th place start at IRP and a 5th place at Darlington, Wayne finished his Busch Series career at Darlington with a 32nd-place finish.
+Even with an eighth place start at IRP and a fifth place at Darlington, Grubb finished his Busch Series career at Darlington with a 32nd-place finish.
 He gave the car over to Brandon Butler, watched his team finish out 2000, and then dismantled it due to lack of sponsorship before 2001.
-Wayne ran 15 races in 2000 and finished 40th in points.
+Grubb ran fifteen races in 2000 and finished 40th in points.

-In his Busch Series career, Wayne had one pole, 2 top-5s, 3 top-10s and his best finish in a race was 4th (Richmond 1998).
+In his Busch Series career, Grubb had one pole, two top-fives, three top-tens and his best finish in a race was fourth (Richmond 1998).
 His best points finish was 1998 in 36th.

 Craftsman Truck Series

-Before Wayne was racing in the Busch series, he was actually making some races in the Craftsman Truck Series, driving the #4 Chevy in 7 races during 1996 and 1997.
+Before Grubb was racing in the Busch series, he was actually making some races in the Craftsman Truck Series, driving the #4 Chevy in seven races during 1996 and 1997.

-He made his debut in the 1996 race at Richmond.
-He qualified a solid 13th, but became involved in an accident, and he finished that race a disappointing 32nd.
-Wayne also ran in 1996 at Martinsville, finishing a solid 18th after starting deep in the pack.
+Grubb made his debut in the 1996 race at Richmond.
+He qualified a solid thirteenth, but became involved in an accident, and he finished that race a disappointing 32nd.
+Grubb also ran in 1996 at Martinsville, finishing a solid eighteenth after starting deep in the pack.
 This would end up being his best Craftsman Truck finish.

-After those two races in 1996, Wayne added 5 more to his resume in 1997.
+After those two races in 1996, Grubb added five more to his resume in 1997.
 He finished 36th at New Hampshire, 27th twice at Louisville and Martinsville, 23rd at Richmond, and a 22nd at Fontana.
 He finished the year 49th in points.